 Woke up this morning at 7:30am and the first thing I started doing was listing all the yummy breakfast foods I was going to have – boiled eggs, toast, butter.
 This was quickly squashed when reality kicked in and realized I was still on this stupid all vegetable cleanse.
 Errg! (as you can tell, some resentment has crept in).

 One of my personal goals is to remain as cool and calm as possible.
 I am trying to not let stress affect me, trying not to obsess over things that have happened in the past and trying not to read too much into conversations or written words when I don’t need to.
+I have found over the past few weeks that I am better able to allow negativity roll off my back and have become more self-assured and self aware.

 Preparing the meals was easier today.
 I did a huge grocery shop yesterday and laughed at myself at the check out line as my entire basket was green compared to other peoples boxed foods, potato chips and sugary beverages.
+I can only imagine what these people were thinking… what kind of diet is she on??

 Early morning wake up, 6:30am on a Sunday, but off to be inspired by the amazing runners (especially my little sis) at the Scotiabank Waterfront Marathon in Toronto.
 Knowing that I would be away from home for hours, I steamed 2 cups of vegetables and brought along a huge salad as well as the detox shake.